 However, I am no going to consider the second group of people since they are tourists.
 If you have a home in South Carolina, you will enjoy not only the state parks (i.e., Congaree National Park or Hunting Island State Park), but also the beach like the Boneyard Beach.

 Some of the world’s top golf courses may be found in South Carolina.
 With golf courses like Kiawah Island, the Ocean Course, and the PGA TOUR Wachesaw Plantation Club, golf enthusiasts will be drowned with choices.
+Other than that, fancy brands for golf bags, golf equipment, etc can also be found here.

 Speaking of golf courses, why not looking for residential houses in a golf community like the Hilton Head Island.
 If you are fond of golf, then this can be a life-time opportunity.